raiamitgit/vertex-ai-genai/content-reco/README.md

 ## Overview

 This project demonstrates a content recommendation system designed for a hypothetical futures trading platform.
 It generates personalized learning material recommendations (articles and videos) for users based on their profile and simulated trading history.
-The system leverages Google Cloud services, specifically **BigQuery** for data storage and **Vertex AI** for generating text embeddings[cite: 1].
+The system leverages Google Cloud services, specifically **BigQuery** for data storage and **Vertex AI** for generating text embeddings.
 A simple web interface is provided using **Flet** to retrieve recommendations for a specific user on-demand.

 **Key Features:**